 Dec 14, 2012 The RAND Blog

-Jennifer McCombs is a senior policy researcher and director of the Behavioral and Policy Science Department at the RAND Corporation, and a professor at the Pardee RAND Graduate School.
+Jennifer McCombs is a senior policy researcher and director of the Behavioral and Policy Science Department at the RAND Corporation.
 Her education research focuses on evaluating the extent to which public policies and programs improve outcomes for at-risk students.

 Over the course of her career, she has studied how to improve teacher effectiveness (through professional development, teacher training, and incentives); whether literacy coaching improves student reading outcomes; the development of systems for out-of-school-time programs; the implementation and impact of test-based promotion policies; and the effects of federal accountability policies on schools, classrooms, and students.
 McCombs currently co-leads a five-district randomized controlled trial examining the effectiveness of voluntary summer learning programs for low-income elementary youth.
 Her studies combine implementation and outcome data to provide practitioners and policymakers guidance on how to improve programs and promote student outcomes.
 She earned her Ph.D. in public policy from The George Washington University.